karl-ranson/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 ## Variables

-The variables that were created during this data tidy:
+The variables that were created during the tidying of this data:
  * "data_type" - factor variable.
 Recording the original data type.
 Values are "train" or "test".
  * "activity_type" - factor variable.
 Type of activity per the 'activity lables.txt'.
 6 values.
- * "subject" - the number of the person.
+ * "subject" - the number of the person per 'subject_test.txt' and 'subject_train.txt'.
 Values are from 1 to 30.

-The remaining 87 variables that are part of the raw data are described in the README and features.txt files in the original zip file.
+The remaining 87 variables are part of the raw data and are described in the README and features.txt files in the original zip file.

 ## Code Book